Ford Hunger March: Aftermath

 The mainstream trade union movement spoke out against the killings.
 The Detroit Federation of Labor, affiliated with the American Federation of Labor, issued a statement saying that "The outrageous murdering of workers at the Ford Motor Plant in Dearborn on Monday has cast a stain on this community that will remain a disgrace for many years."

 On March 12, an estimated 25,000 to 60,000 people participated in a funeral procession for the four dead marchers, who were buried side by side in Woodmere Cemetery in Detroit.
 The slogan of the funeral march was "Smash the Ford-Murphy Terror".
+A fifth marcher, Curtis Williams (36), died of injuries five months later on August 7, 1932.
+When Woodmere Cemetery refused to allow Williams, an African American, to be buried there, Williams's family arranged for his cremation.
+The union chartered an airplane to scattered his ashes over the River Rouge complex.

 Detroit Mayor Frank Murphy said that "the chaining of patient prisoners to beds is a brutal practice that should find no encouragement in an enlightened hospital".
-Murphy was criticized because some observers thought Detroit police may have been involved in the violence.
-But a historian writing nearly 50 years later described their role as "peripheral".
+Murphy was criticized because some observers thought Detroit police may have been involved in the violence, but a historian writing nearly 50 years later described their role as "peripheral".
 Murphy denounced Harry Bennett as an "inhuman brute" and called Henry Ford a "terrible man".
 He asked, "What is the difference between the official Dearborn police and Ford's guards?"
 His answer was, "A legalistic one."

-A fifth marcher, Curtis Williams (36), died of injuries five months later on August 7, 1932.
-When Williams, an African American, died of injuries, Woodmere Cemetery disallowed his burial there under its "whites only" policy of segregation.
-Curtis Williams's family arranged for his cremation, and his ashes were scattered near the graves of fellow marchers.
+Murphy's profile rose after the incident.
+He became Governor of Michigan and ended his public career as an Associate Justice of the US Supreme Court.

 Nine years later, on April 11, 1941, after the economy had begun to recover and 40,000 Ford workers conducted a ten-day sit down strike, Henry Ford signed a collective bargaining agreement with the United Auto Workers union.